frostming/cachecontrol/docs/custom_heuristics.rst

 Last Modified
 -------------

-CacheControl bundles an `LastModified` heuristic that emulates the behavior of Firefox, following RFC7234.
+CacheYou bundles an `LastModified` heuristic that emulates the behavior of Firefox, following RFC7234.
 Roughly stated, this sets the expiration on a page to 10% of the difference between the request timestamp and the last modified timestamp.